drubyte/druniverse/README.md

 ![image](https://github.com/dru-oss/druniverse/assets/116711909/980b7b92-2ca8-4e0e-8ae6-0484a0132ef7)

  * Here I compile all of my projects, whether it be Linux, Linux Guides and whatever stuff I plan to do.
- * Feel free to roam, I just hope you know what are in here, cuz if something happens that's not my thing now.
+ * Feel free to roam, proceed with caution, cuz if something happens that's not my thing now.
+Don't be stupid today.
+And the other day, and the other following day.

 ### Huge thanks to these people :
  * `Idioteque` from Discord - Helped me on my Gentoo Install, primarily wireless interface